brownan/backathon/README.md

 Since each object is named with a hash of its contents, and objects reference other objects by name, this forms a merkle tree.
-A root object's hash cryptographicall verifies the entire object tree for a snapshot (much like Git).
+A root object's hash cryptographicaly verifies the entire object tree for a snapshot (much like Git).
 If another snapshot is taken and only one file changed deep in the filesystem, then pushed to the repository are objects for the new file, as well as new objects for all parent directories up to the root.